ToniGrgurevic/ToniGrgurevic/README.md

 Mental Health Disorder Search Engine: Designed and implemented a search engine system for mental health disorder information, combining lexical and semantic search techniques.

-Open-source initiatives that focus on solving real-world problems using technology.

 💬 Ask Me About
 Python, Java, C/C++, and JavaScript programming.